JeromeLefebvre/PI-SDK-GetDataIntoExcel/README.md

 * summaries (サマリー)

 # Language
-The worksheet is in Japanese and so are the code comments, please submit an issue if you would like to get a translation.
+The worksheet is in Japanese and so are the code comments, please submit an issue if you would like to get request a translation.

 # Requirements
 This sample was tested only with: